Commensurators of thin normal subgroups and abelian quotients: Introduction

 \subsection{Structure of the paper}

 Section~\ref{sec:commensurator} contains an account of the general tools from the theory of lattices in Lie groups which we will need.
-Section~\ref{sec:pseudoaction} describes pseudo-actions (both homological and general) in detail.
-The relevance of pseudo-actions to studying commensurators of subgroups of lattices is spelled out there as well.
+Section~\ref{sec:pseudoaction} describes preservation of lines with holes in detail.
 Section~\ref{sec:hodge} introduces the notion of a discrete invariant set as it arises from classical and $L^2-$Hodge theory.
-In the same section, the commensurator of a form is introduced and the construction of an invariant harmonic form from the dual pseudo-action arising from a trivial homological pseudo-action is carried out.
+In the same section, the commensurator of a form is introduced and the construction of an invariant harmonic form is carried out.
 Section~\ref{sec-mainthm} proves Theorem~\ref{thm:main-general}.

 {\bf Remarks on notation:} Throughout this paper, we will use the notation $K$ to denote a subgroup a discrete group.
 Usually, this will be a normal subgroup of an arithmetic lattice $\Ga$.
 In particular, $K$ will generally not denote a maximal compact subgroup of the ambient Lie group $G$.
 We will use $N$ to denote a positive integer, as opposed to the more common notation of the unipotent subgroup in the Iwasawa decomposition of a semi-simple Lie group.
 The Iwasawa decomposition will be used briefly in the proof of Claim~\ref{claim1}, but no confusion will arise.
 We will use the exponentiation shorthand for conjugation in groups, so that $K^g=g^{-1}Kg$, where $K$ and $g$ are contained in an ambient group.
 The group $G$ will denote an ambient Lie group, which will typically be $\{\so(n,1),\su(n,1)\}_{n\geq 2}$ unless otherwise explicitly noted.